jakesgordon/rack-rabbit/README.md

     POST /submit data

-You can also connect to the worker from your applications using the `RackRabbit::Client` class.
+Connect to the worker from your applications using the `RackRabbit::Client` class.

     require 'rack-rabbit/client'